lhico/roms_idealized_exps/experiments/experiment06/README.md

   Here we are using the following boundary condition switches: `Rad` and `RadNud`; The forum and the manual advise the use `Rad` with `#define RADIATION_2D` flag, while the 'RadNud' switch requires information either from input fields or from files with analytical conditions, which are supplied by the `#define ANA_FSOBC` and  `#define ANA_M2OBC`.

   Notice that GLS_MIXING has also been added.
-Looc at the .h file - by choosing this option the #ANA_VMIX key is automatically ignored.
+Look at the .h file - by choosing this option the #ANA_VMIX key is automatically ignored.

 ```
 #define MASKING